 My thoughts are this isn’t their normal routine, and it taught them a valuable lesson.
-Food is a privilege.
+Having almost unlimited food options as their norm is a privilege.

 While we sat around the table eating our boring leftovers or canned goods no one really wanted, we had some great conversations about how lucky we were to have “boring food”.